Repeats

 Note:

-When used in the Survey123 field app, sum and count can be placed inside or outside of the repeat.
-If sum and count are to be used in the Survey123 web app, they must be placed outside of the repeat.
-A sum or count value from outside the repeat can be referenced in a calculation inside the repeat.
+When used in the Survey123 field app, sum, count, and join functions can be placed inside or outside of the repeat.
+If sum, count, and join are to be used in the Survey123 web app, they must be placed outside of the repeat.
+A sum, count, or join value from outside the repeat can be referenced in a calculation inside the repeat.

 You can use the join function to concatenate questions that return a string.
 You can also use the sum function to connect geopoint questions in the repeat as a geotrace or geoshape question outside of the repeat.